 I’ve historically taken the safe and stable path.
 Coming out of college, I worked as a Certified Public Accountant for a regional firm in Cleveland.
 After four years, I earned my MBA at OSU’s Fisher College of Business and worked at Nationwide here in Columbus after graduation.
 I was part of their leadership development program, which lead to working in Corporate Strategy and Finance.

 Ultimately, I worked for Nationwide as a Director supporting their IT and project spend.
 I thought that I’d just stay in the corporate world, move up, and that would that be it.
 But I wanted more from my career.
 In order for me to move forward in my own development and happiness, I had to take a different path.

 I love meeting new people and building relationships.

 I love being creative and providing value to our customers.

 I love the flexibility I have to make my own path.

 And I especially love that I have the opportunity to make an impact in my community.

 Small business owners and entrepreneurs can learn a lot from each other.
 I’m happy to learn from other business owners and share more of my own experiences.
-From one business owner to another, I hope this was valuable and relatable for you and wish you nothing but success this year.
+From one business owner to another, I hope this was valuable for you and wish you nothing but success this year.